Joshua-Wise/2F2Chrome/README.md

 Option B:

-1. Clone this repository or download the source code.
+1. Clone this extension directory of this repository or download the source code.
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files.